 Have you ever tried using white beans like small white navy beans in your Asian dishes?
 It’s simple and easy to do.
 Here is a quick and easy stir-fry recipe that everyone in your family will love.
 This White Bean Veggie Stir-Fry is vegan, egg-free, dairy-free and nut-free.
-If you want to make this dish gluten-free, just use tamari sauce instead of the soy sauce in the recipe!
+If you want to make this dish gluten-free, just use tamari sauce instead of soy sauce in this recipe!

 For those who are unfamiliar with Chinese cooking wines, this refers to cooking rice wines often found in Asian grocery stores or in large grocery superstores.
 It may also be called Salted Cooking Wine.
 Some examples of brands include Shaoxing or Hu Tao cooking wines.
 The ingredients in these cooking wines are usually water, rice spirit, salt and caramel.
 Don’t worry about the salt content.
 In most recipes you would only use about a tablespoon or less of the cooking wine, and a tablespoon provides only 20 calories and 77 milligrams of sodium.
 However, if you have trouble getting ahold of a Chinese cooking wine in a grocery store near you, you can use Sherry cooking wine instead in this recipe.
 Enjoy!